|Formal updated conservation advice was produced for Bassurelle Sandbank SAC in April 2018 and is available in the Conservation Advice section below.|

 Last updated: October 2017

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission.
-A research and development monitoring survey will be undertaken in 2017 to improve our understanding as to whether the MPA is moving towards or has reached its conservation objectives.
+Progress is ongoing with the recommendation of fisheries management proposals.
+A research and development monitoring survey will be undertaken to improve our understanding as to whether the MPA is moving towards or has reached its conservation objectives.
 Further information will be provided in the Assessment section as it becomes available.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.